usaid-cs/yesterday-i-learned/chemistry.md

 “It is only the dose which makes a thing poison.” - Paracelsus

+- 1 m³ of gas is roughly 10.5 kWh of energy.
 - Aluminium is the only common metal, used as a metal, that is not considered [heavy](https://en.wikipedia.org/wiki/Heavy_metals).
 Other candidates include: alkali metals, every alkali earth metal except for radium, scandium, and yttrium.
 - Aluminium is spelled Aluminum in USA because British chemist [Humphry Davy](https://en.wikipedia.org/wiki/Humphry_Davy), in all his genius, named sodIUM and potassIUM, and thus named it alumIUM.
 The Germans complained that *alum* is not latin, so Davy changed it to aluminIUM... only to publish a book with the spelling aluminUM one year after.
 A [Thomas Young](https://en.wikipedia.org/wiki/Thomas_Young_%28scientist%29) proposed *aluminium* instead, which ultimately stuck around.
 Both Davy and Young died 19 years later.
 - [Potassium Dichromate](https://en.wikipedia.org/wiki/Potassium_dichromate) (K2Cr2O7), your favourite inorganic oxidiser, is the 11th most common allergen included in the patch test (chromium is a common allergen).
 Hexavalent chromium is also a carcinogen.